Here’s one of the best loved recipes on the site—tomato pie! Perfect at the peak of summer tomato season. First posted Aug 2009. ~Elise

 *To slice basil, chiffonade them by stacking the leaves on top of each other, roll them up like a cigar, starting at one end slice the "cigar" crosswise in thin slices.

-2 Squeeze as much moisture as you can out of the chopped tomatoes, using either paper towels, a clean dish towel, or a potato ricer.
+2 Lightly salt the chopped tomatoes and set them in a colander over a bowl to drain while you are pre-baking the crust.
+Squeeze as much moisture as you can out of the chopped tomatoes, using either paper towels, a clean dish towel, or a potato ricer.

-3 Sprinkle the bottom of the pre-cooked pie shell with chopped onion.
-Spread the chopped tomatoes over the onions.
+3 Sprinkle a layer of chopped onion over the bottom of your pre-baked pie crust shell.
+Spread the drained chopped tomatoes over the onions.
 Sprinkle the sliced basil over the tomatoes.

 4 In a medium bowl, mix together the grated cheese, mayonnaise, Tabasco, a sprinkling of salt and freshly ground black pepper.
 The mixture should be the consistency of a gooey snow ball.
 Spread the cheese mixture over the tomatoes.